Who we are?

 Collection of your Personal Data

 We collect your personal information via disclosure directly from you or your parent or guardian.
-This might be via our website, via our booking system, telephone, face to face engagement or via our social media sites.
+This might be via our website, via our booking system, telephone or face to face engagement.

 Categories and Type of Personal Data Collected and processed.